LucaBoschetto/countdown.sh/README.md

 #### 🧪 Testing

-An optional regression suite (`test_countdown.sh`) exercises all input formats and logic paths.
+An optional test suite (`test_countdown.sh`) exercises all input formats and logic paths.
 Run it from the same directory:

 ```bash